Total Talent Management

 Pay range

 The pay range that is disclosed in a job posting is intended to provide applicants with the most reasonable and genuinely expected range of compensation for the job.
-If a job posting does not offer a fixed wage, it should use a range with a minimum and maximum.
+If a job posting does not offer a fixed wage, it must use a range with a minimum and maximum.

 Hiring range maximums outside of the default associated with the job profile for professional staff postings require Compensation office approval prior to posting.
 Compensation office approval is also required prior to posting hiring ranges for professional staff positions Grade 11 and above.